Should you take a pregnancy test? 10 signs

 Sore and swollen breasts are very common in early pregnancy, but they often occur just before a period, as well.

-Some people also notice that their nipples become larger or slightly darker in early pregnancy.
+Some women also notice that their nipples become larger or slightly darker in early pregnancy.

 3. Light bleeding

-Some people experience implantation bleeding, which is light bleeding that happens when the embryo attaches to the uterine wall.
+Some women experience implantation bleeding, which is light bleeding that happens when the embryo attaches to the uterine wall.

 Implantation bleeding tends to be lighter and shorter than that of a menstrual period.

-Cramps are common just before or during a menstrual period, but some people also get cramps when implantation occurs.
+Cramps are common just before or during a menstrual period, but some women also get cramps when implantation occurs.

-A person who experiences cramps around or before their period but does not start bleeding, or has a much lighter period than usual, may want to take a pregnancy test.
+If cramps occur around or before a period is due, but there is no bleeding or the bleeding is much lighter than usual, it may be a good idea to take a pregnancy test.

 5. Nausea and vomiting